LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ## Variables must be created before they are used.

-If a variable doesn't exist yet, or if the name has been misspelled, Python reports an error.
+If a variable doesn't exist yet, or if the name has been misspelled, Python reports an error called a `NameError`.

 ```python
 print(eye_color)